Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

         - :literal:`dependentVariablesToSave`

-            :literal:`boost::shared_ptr< DependentVariableSaveSettings >` that presents a list of the dependent variables to save during propagation.
+            :literal:`std::shared_ptr< DependentVariableSaveSettings >` that presents a list of the dependent variables to save during propagation.
 How this is exactly done is explained below.
 By default, an empty list is used and no dependent variable is saved.
 See the tutorial on :class:`DependentVariableSaveSettings` for more details on this class.

         .. note:: The state variables contained in :literal:`initialBodyStates` are ordered with respect to the elements of :literal:`centralBodies` and :literal:`bodiesToIntegrate`.
 Please take a look at the following pseudocode: